mattyoung101/aspire_rv32/emulation/README.md

 ninja
 ```

-Run by specifying the path to the .bin file you want to simulate (note this is not an ELF file, it's the
+Run by specifying the path to the .bin file you want to simulate (note this is **not** an ELF file, it's the
-result of that after objcopy):
+result of that after objcopy), and the simulation mode.
+For example:

 ```
-./emulator <PATH_TO_BIN>
+./emulator --mode baseline --program ../../programs/build/coremark.bin --perf yes
 ```

+For more help, you can use `./emulator --help`

 ### Licence
 Unfortunately, because riscv_em is under the GPL 3.0, the baseline emulator and fuzzer have to be GPL'd as